Aladdin-Elshamy/Atlas/README.md

 3. Open the index.html file in your preferred web browser.

 ## Usage
 Once the website is running, you can navigate through the different sections and explore various locations.
-The website provides information about each location, including a description, photos, and additional details.
+The website provides responsive design where you can surf it on any device you like.

 ## Perview
 You can see the resposive site live at: https://aladdin-elshamy.github.io/Atlas/